 You can also (you do not have to) select a second closing price date.

-If you add a second date the Historical Screener will automatically calculate the stock price percentage change from the past screener date to the second closing price date.
+If you add a second date the Historical Screener will automatically calculate the stock price percentage change from the first screener date to the second closing price date.

 This makes it easy to see how your investment strategy has performed.

-To select the past date you would like to screen for click the top date selector icon.
+To select the first date you would like to screen for click the top date selector icon.

 To select a date you can either click the blue left arrow or click on the date heading as shown below.